jrroman/EvergreenWiki/Project-Commands.md

 * `system_log`: if set to true, the script's output will be written to the task's system logs, instead of inline with logs from the test execution.

 ####git.get_project
-This command clones the tracked project repository into a given directory.
+This command clones the tracked project repository into a given directory, and checks out the revision associated with the task.
+Also applies patches to the source after cloning it, if the task was created by a patch submission.

 NOTE: this command currently only supports clone over SSH.
 Make sure your GitHub ssh keys are set up in your target distros.